-- the continued identification and management of risks to people and the business that could arise from work activities. - the application of the principles of the International Standard, ISO 45001, for the Company management system, and - the development of a culture in which employees take responsibility for their own health and safety and that of others.
+the continued identification and management of risks to people and the business that could arise from work activities;

+- the application of the principles of the International Standard, ISO 45001, for the Company management system; and - the development of a culture in which employees take responsibility for their own health and safety and that of others.

-Approximately one third of the Company's core entities in home countries are certified to the ISO45001 Standard for health and safety management systems.
-The Airbus Defence and Space Division sites have renewed their ISO45001 accreditation this year.
-Company-wide, this means that about 25% of employees work on sites where the health and safety management system is certified to ISO45001.
+Approximately one third of the Company's core entities in home countries are certified to the ISO 45001 Standard for health and safety management systems.
+The Airbus Defence and Space Division sites have renewed their ISO 45001 accreditation in 2022.
+Company-wide, this means that about 25% of employees work on sites where the health and safety management system is certified to ISO 45001.
 Other sites operate to the standards required by the Company Policy and have formal management systems, even though they may not yet be formally certified.

-Occupational health and safety risks are managed using the framework provided in the Company methods for 'Health and Safety Risk Management' and 'Incident Management'.
+Occupational health and safety risks are managed using the framework provided in the Company methods for "Health and Safety Risk Management" and "Incident Management".
 Those risks that are considered to have a high potential impact, including in the Company's affiliates, are reported in the Company's ERM system.